-To assist in appropriately applying Cost Sharing contributions made from a permitted third party to the Participants applicable Deductible and/or Out-of-Pocket Limit, the Participant is encouraged to provide notification to BCI if they receive any form of assistance for payment of their Contribution, Cost Sharing, Copayment or Deductible amounts.
+To assist in appropriately applying Cost Sharing contributions made from a permitted third party to the Participants applicable Deductible and/or Out-of-Pocket Limit, the Participant is encouraged to provide notification to the Contract Administrator if they receive any form of assistance for payment of their Contribution, Cost Sharing, Copayment or Deductible amounts.

 Contributions submitted in violation of this provision will not be accepted and the Enrollee's Plan may be terminated for non-payment.
 Cost Sharing contributions made from non-permitted third parties will not be applied to the Participants applicable Deductible and/or Out-of-Pocket Limit.
-BCI will inform the Participant in writing of the reason for rejecting or otherwise refusing to treat a third party payment as a payment from the Participant and of the Participant's right to file a complaint with the Department of Insurance.
+The Contract Administrator will inform the Participant in writing of the reason for rejecting or otherwise refusing to treat a third party payment as a payment from the Participant.

-C. Once Covered Services are rendered by a Provider, BCI, on behalf of the Plan Administrator, shall not be obliged to honor Participant requests not to pay claims submitted by such Provider, and BCI, on behalf of the Plan Administrator, shall have no liability to any person because of its rejection of such request; however, in its sole discretion, for good cause, BCI, on behalf of the Plan Administrator, may nonetheless deny all or any part of any Provider claim.
+C. Once Covered Services are rendered by a Provider, the Contract Administrator, on behalf of the Plan Administrator, shall not be obliged to honor Participant requests not to pay claims submitted by such Provider, and the Contract Administrator, on behalf of the Plan Administrator, shall have no liability to any person because of its rejection of such request; however, in its sole discretion, for good cause, the Contract Administrator, on behalf of the Plan Administrator, may nonetheless deny all or any part of any Provider claim.

-X. Participant/Provider Relationship
+IX.
+Participant/Provider Relationship

-- A. The choice of a Provider is solely the Participant's. - B. BCI does not render Covered Services but only makes payment for Covered Services received by Participants.
-BCI and the Plan Administrator are not liable for any act or omission or for the level of competence of any Provider, and BCI and the Plan Administrator have no responsibility for a Provider's failure or refusal to render Covered Services to a Participant. - C. The use or nonuse of an adjective such as Participating or Nonparticipating is not a statement as to the ability of the Provider.
+- A. The choice of a Provider is solely the Participant's. - B. The Contract Administrator does not render Covered Services but only makes payment for Covered Services received by Participants.
+The Contract Administrator and the Plan Administrator are not liable for any act or omission or for the level of competence of any Provider, and have no responsibility for a Provider's failure or refusal to render Covered Services to a Participant. - C. The use or nonuse of an adjective such as Participating or Nonparticipating is not a statement as to the ability of the Provider.

+X. Participating Plan

+The Contract Administrator may, in its sole discretion, make an agreement with any appropriate entity (referred to as a Participating Plan) to provide, in whole or in part, benefits for Covered Services to Participants, but it shall have no obligation to do so.

 XI.
-Participating Plan

-BCI may, in its sole discretion, make an agreement with any appropriate entity (referred to as a Participating Plan) to provide, in whole or in part, benefits for Covered Services to Participants, but it shall have no obligation to do so.

-XII.
-Coordination of this Plan's Benefits with Other Benefits
+Coordination of the Plan's Benefits with Other Benefits